godotengine/godot-website/collections/_article/parallax-progress-report.md

 1. Wait until 5.0 and make these changes directly to `ParallaxLayer` and retire `ParallaxBackground`.
 2. Make a new node and provide a conversion tool.

-BIG SURPRISE: we decided to go with the second option!
-Having duplicate features could be confusing to users, but because 4.0 only came out a year ago, users may be waiting a long time for these fixes if we push it out to a major release.
-Though... an entirely new node means we can make *even more* changes!
+As you can see, we went with the second option.
+While duplicate features could be confusing to users, 4.0 only came out a year ago, so users may be waiting a long time for these fixes if we push it out to a major release.
+By creating an entirely new node we have the freedom to make these changes immediately, and *even more* of them!

 ### Bells *and* whistles